 Typically, when you think of clothing that pairs with a wool overcoat, your mind will jump straight to tailoring.
 However, in spite of all the ripped denim and white contact lenses, Kanye West’s wardrobe habits circa 2015 did teach us one valuable lesson: the overcoat works surprisingly well with a hoodie and casual clothing in place of a suit.

-Offset the smartness of the coat with a streetwear favourite in the shape of a bold logo hoodie in a contrasting colour.
+Offset the smartness of the coat with a streetwear favorite in the shape of a bold logo hoodie in a contrasting color.
 Failing that, opt for similar shades to create a tonal look.
 Or even all black.